prebid/prebid.github.io/dev-docs/modules/userId.md

             name: "pubCommonId",
             storage: {
                 type: "cookie",
-                name: "_pubCommonId",       // create a cookie with this name
+                name: "_pubcid",         // create a cookie with this name
-                expires: 1825               // expires in 5 years
+                expires: 365             // expires in 1 years
             }
         }]
     }